top of page

 (On Going, Personal Project)

-A group of women — friends, sisters by choice — all crossing the threshold of forty.
+Nine women — friends since adolescence, sisters by choice — each crossing, in her own time, the threshold of forty-five.

-Because we live far from one another, we made a commitment: at least once a year, for as long as we can, we will gather.
-Time carved out just for us.
-No roles, no expectations.
-Friends who are sisters.
+Because we live far apart, we made a promise: once a year, for as long as we can, we will gather.

-Gadea, Ana, Maraya, Tere, Monica, Sole, Alex — and me.
+And it is dedicated to Alex, Ana, Maraya, Tere, Monica, Gadea, Gabriela, Sole — and me.

 © 2025 BEA MERRY PHOTOGRAPHY